Nvidia Optimus: Linux support

+While historically problematic, the binary Nvidia driver since beta version 435.17 officially supports Optimus render offloading for OpenGL and Vulkan applications under the name "PRIME".

 The binary Nvidia driver added partial Optimus support May 3, 2013 in the 319.17.
 As of May 2013, power management for discrete card is not supported, which means it cannot save battery by turning off Nvidia graphic card completely.

 The open-source project Bumblebee tries to provide support for graphics-chip switching.
 As in the Windows implementation, by default all applications run through the integrated graphics processor.
 As of 2013 one can only run a program with improved graphical performance on the discrete GPU by explicitly invoking it as such: for example, by using the command line or through specially configured shortcut icon.
 Automatic detection and switching between graphics processors is not yet available.

 Work in progress on a graphical interface - bumblebee-ui - aims to allow more convenient starting of programs for improved graphical performance when necessary.

 Steam for Linux can be set up to run games using the discrete GPU (Steam Community: Optimus and Steam for Linux).

 The Bumblebee Project continues to evolve as more necessary software changes are made to the graphics architecture of Linux.
-To make most use of it, it is best to use a recent Linux distribution.
+To make the most use of it, it is best to use a recent Linux distribution.
 As of 2013, Bumblebee software repositories are available for Arch Linux, Debian, Fedora, Gentoo, Mandriva, OpenSuSE and Ubuntu.
 The source package can be used for other distributions.

-An attempt by Nvidia to support Optimus through DMA BUF, a Linux kernel-mechanism for sharing buffers across hardware (potentially GPUs), was rebuffed by kernel developers in January 2012 due to license incompatibility between the GPL-licensed kernel-code and the proprietary-licensed Nvidia blob.
+An attempt by Nvidia to support Optimus through DMA-BUF, a Linux kernel-mechanism for sharing buffers across hardware (potentially GPUs), was rebuffed by kernel developers in January 2012 due to license incompatibility between the GPL-licensed kernel-code and the proprietary-licensed Nvidia blob.

 When no software mechanism exists for switching between graphics adapters, the system cannot use the Nvidia GPU at all, even if an installed graphics driver would support it.